 Take note that not all available trading platforms have hedging capabilities.

-It is therefore wise to thoroughly study the features of the platforms on your short list.
+It is therefore wise to thoroughly study the features of the platforms on your shortlist.
 Some brokers do not allow hedging on their platforms.
-So, before you begin to trade, do a good research about your brokerage firm.
+So, before you begin to trade, do good research about your brokerage firm.
 You may want to consider hedging to stay safe from rate shifts and its potential losses.
 The downside to hedging is that it somehow limits the investor’s opportunity to diversify.

 The most popular currency hedged funds are the following: